Cherreads

 Daichi barked in a way no terrestrial wolf ever could, his enormous tail wagging a furious, frothing rhythm in the impossible blue water.

-His smile—gentle, crooked, undeniably Damon—snapped every fractured piece of her chest back into place with the force of sudden, overwhelming relief.
+His smile was gentle, crooked, and undeniably Damon.
+And it snapped every fractured piece of her chest back into place with the force of sudden, overwhelming relief.

 "Natsuki," he breathed, his voice soft as the tide.
 "You made it."

-He took her hand—easily, naturally, the contact familiar and anchoring, like an essential nutrient she had been starving for.
+He took her hand easily and naturally.
+The contact familiar and anchoring, like an essential nutrient she had been starving for.

 "Are you okay?" he asked, his eyes searching hers.